alphagov/datagovuk-visual-regression-tests/README.md

 Running the default `test` command will run 37 scenarios, each one with 3 views (desktop, tablet and phone), amounting to 111 screenshots.
 This will take a while to run all of these and may start eating into your machine's memory in a non-trivial way.
 To subvert this, scenarios are broken down into the following sections:

-- Homepage - 1 scenario
+- homepage - 1 scenario
-- Dataset - 11 scenarios
+- dataset - 11 scenarios
-- Publisher - 5 scenarios
+- publisher - 5 scenarios
-- Harvest - 9 scenarios
+- harvest - 9 scenarios
-- User - 8 scenarios
+- user - 8 scenarios
-- Admin - 3 scenarios
+- admin - 3 scenarios

 You can use these section keywords to only target specific scenarios using the command `npm run test:[keyword]`.
 For example, to only test the harvest section, simply run `npm run test:harvest` to only run those 9 scenarios.
 You can similarly target a single scenario or however many you want by passing the `filter` flag with some targetting regex for the scenario label(s) directly to the `test` script, like so: